Anson Phelps Stokes (bishop)

-Anson Phelps Stokes, the 3rd (January 11, 1905 - November 7, 1986) was the eleventh bishop of the Episcopal Diocese of Massachusetts in Boston, Massachusetts from 1956 to 1970.
+Anson Phelps Stokes III (January 11, 1905 - November 7, 1986) was the eleventh bishop of the Episcopal Diocese of Massachusetts in Boston, Massachusetts from 1956 to 1970.

 Biography

-He was the son of Anson Phelps Stokes and grandson of Anson Phelps Stokes of Phelps Dodge.
+He was the son of Anson Phelps Stokes Jr. and grandson of Anson Phelps Stokes of Phelps Dodge.
 An alumnus of St. Paul's School (Concord, New Hampshire), he received a BA from Yale in 1927, a BD from the Episcopal Theological School (now the Episcopal Divinity School), a DD from Kenyon College and later degrees from Columbia, Berkeley Divinity School, and Suffolk University.
 He was ordained deacon in 1932 and priest on March 19, 1933, in St Mark's Church, Shreveport, Louisiana.

 He was married to Hope Procter of the family which founded Procter & Gamble.